 We tend to think of purchasing gas for our commute as simply part of the price of having a job, an expense outside of our control, and a necessary evil.
 Have you ever considered finding some like-minded co-workers to share the cost of your daily commute?
 Not only does carpooling save you money and wear on your vehicle, it is also a great way to make new friends and make time to relax during the ride on your days as a passenger.

 While this isn’t something that will affect your budget on a weekly basis, holidays and family celebrations come around on a fairly regular basis, and they can completely disrupt your financial planning if you don’t stay on top of them.
 And while it’s tempting to simply put the expense on a credit card, there are ways to celebrate a holiday or event while staying on budget.

-Even if you have no debt hanging over you, you still need to be sure to make your payments on a credit card or signature loan on time.
+Even if you have no debt hanging over you, you still need to be sure to make your payments on a credit card or installment loan on time.
 A late charge can cost you between $20 to $30 a month for a missed credit card payment, and when your goal is save $100 that’s no small setback.